theodoratrz/posix-shared-memory-ipc/README.md

-## Shared Memory Project
+# POSIX Shared Memory IPC System

-In this project, we implement independent programms, which run simultaneously as a part of the Operational Systems course.

-**Summary**
+A system programming project demonstrating **inter-process communication** using **POSIX shared memory** and synchronization primitives.

+The application follows a client–server style interaction model, where multiple processes communicate through shared memory segments rather than sockets or files.

+## Key Concepts

+- POSIX shared memory
+- Inter-process communication (IPC)
+- Synchronization of shared resources
+- Concurrent access control
+- Low-level systems programming

+## Problem Description

+The project implements a variation of the **Salad Makers synchronization problem**:
 ![image](https://user-images.githubusercontent.com/61420354/199811994-98800ae4-4db8-40b0-aa40-0f5b413288ef.png)

+- A **chef** process randomly selects two out of three ingredients (tomato, onion, pepper).
-- Each saladmaker usees the ingredient that has access to and waits for the other ingredients to arrive at the shared table.
+- Each **saladmaker** owns exactly one ingredient and waits for the other two to become available on the shared table.
--  When a saladmaker has every ingredient, starts to prepare the salad.
-This process takes a while, and when the salad is ready, it is delivered at the available waiter.
--  The chef each time chooses 2 of the ingredients randomly.
-This combination of vegetables can supply a specific saladmaker at a time.
-The chef "informs" the saladmaker to take the ingredients that he is need of.
-For example if the chef chooses tomato and onion he will inform the saladmaker with the peppers.

-**Goals/Tasks**
+- When a saladmaker has all required ingredients, it prepares a salad, which takes a random amount of time.
+- Once ready, the salad is delivered, and the process repeats.

+Only one saladmaker can proceed at a time, depending on the ingredients selected by the chef.

+## Architecture

+- All processes communicate via a **shared memory segment**
+- Shared data structures are protected using **POSIX semaphores**
+- No network communication or files are used
+- Synchronization ensures:
-- Use semaphors to achieve a successful cooperation between the independent processes.
+  - correct cooperation between processes
-- Use a shared memory segment as that the processes can access variables and data sturctures in a right way.

-**Compilation:**
+  - absence of race conditions
+  - proper blocking and wake-up behavior

+## Goals

+- Demonstrate correct use of **POSIX shared memory**
+- Coordinate independent processes using **semaphores**
+- Ensure safe concurrent access to shared state
+- Solve a classic synchronization problem correctly

+## Compilation & Execution

+### Start the Chef
-First we run cef with the command: `./chef -n numOfSlds -m mantime`
+ `./chef -n <numOfSalads> -m <restTime>`

-  `numOfSlds` is the number pf salads we want to make
+  numOfSalads: number of salads to prepare

-  `mantime` is the resting time of the chef
+  restTime: chef resting time between selections

 - Chef prints the id of the shared segment.

+### Start a saladmaker
-- Then we run the saladmakers with the command: `./saladmaker -t1 lb -t2 ub -i ingredient -s shmid`
+`./saladmaker -t1 <lb> -t2 <ub> -i <ingredient> -s <shmid>`

-  `lb` και `ub` are the minimum and the maximum time that the saladmaker works.
-The program choose a time between   the low and the upper bound.
+  `lb`, `ub` minimum and maximum preparation time

-  `ingredient` can be one of the following:
+  `ingredient`:
   - `o` for onion
   - `p` for pepper
   - `t` for tomato

   `shmid` is the key for the shared memory segment

-  for example: assume we want to run saladmaker1: ```./saladmaker -t1 1 -t2 3 -i o -s 12345```
+  Example: ```./saladmaker -t1 1 -t2 3 -i o -s 12345```